TechieSingh/Final-project-ST-Prompt-eng/docs/PDF_DOCUMENTATION_TEMPLATE.md

 **File**: `rag_system.py`

-**Responsibilities**:
+**What it does**:
-- Document loading and processing
+- Loads and processes documents
-- Text chunking with optimal strategy
+- Splits text into chunks (1000 chars with 200 overlap)
-- Vector embedding generation
+- Creates embeddings for semantic search
-- Similarity search and retrieval
+- Finds similar documents when you search
-- Knowledge base management
+- Manages the knowledge base

 **Key Technologies**:
 - ChromaDB for vector storage